Union (American Civil War): Medical conditions

 States could use their own tax money to support their troops, as Ohio did.
 Under the energetic leadership of Governor David Tod, a War Democrat who won office on a coalition "Union Party" ticket with Republicans, Ohio acted vigorously.
 Following the unexpected carnage at the battle of Shiloh in April 1862, Ohio sent three steamboats to the scene as floating hospitals equipped with doctors, nurses, and medical supplies.
 The state fleet expanded to 11 hospital ships, and the state set up 12 local offices in main transportation nodes, to help Ohio soldiers moving back and forth.

 The Christian Commission comprised 6,000 volunteers who aided chaplains in many ways.
 For example, its agents distributed Bibles, delivered sermons, helped with sending letters home, taught men to read and write, and set up camp libraries.

 The Army learned many lessons and modernized its procedures, and medical science—especially surgery—made many advances.
 In the long run, the wartime experiences of the numerous Union commissions modernized public welfare, and set the stage for large—scale community philanthropy in America based on fund raising campaigns and private donations.

 Additionally, women gained new public roles.
 For example, Mary Livermore (1820–1905), the manager of the Chicago branch of the US Sanitary Commission, used her newfound organizational skills to mobilize support for women's suffrage after the war.
 She argued that women needed more education and job opportunities to help them fulfill their role of serving others.

 The Sanitary Commission collected enormous amounts of statistical data, and opened up the problems of storing information for fast access and mechanically searching for data patterns.
 The pioneer was John Shaw Billings (1838–1913).
 A senior surgeon in the war, Billings built two of the world's most important libraries, Library of the Surgeon General's Office (now the National Library of Medicine) and the New York Public Library; he also figured out how to mechanically analyze data by turning it into numbers and punching onto the computer punch card, later developed by his student Herman Hollerith.
 Hollerith's company became International Business Machines (IBM) in 1911.

 Prisoners of war

 Both sides operated prison camps; they handled about 400,000 captives, but many other prisoners were quickly released and never sent to camps.
-The Record and Pension Office in 1901 counted 211,000 Northerners who were captured.
+The Record and Pension Office in 1901 counted 211,000 United States soldiers who were captured.
 In 1861–63 most were immediately paroled; after the parole exchange system broke down in 1863, about 195,000 went to Confederate prison camps.
 Some tried to escape but few succeeded.
 By contrast 464,000 Confederates were captured (many in the final days) and 215,000 imprisoned.
 Over 30,000 Union and nearly 26,000 Confederate prisoners died in captivity.
-Just over 12% of the captives in Northern prisons died, compared to 15.5% for Southern prisons.
+Just over 12% of the captives in United States prisons died, compared to 15.5% for Confederate prisons.